Oncology

 • Palliative therapy for unresectable or metastasised tumours (e.g. bladder transitional cell carcinoma).

-Our Oncologist, Stefano Zago, is supported by our dedicated Oncology Nurse, Enya English.
+Our Oncologists, Stefano Zago, Celia Figueroa, and Marianne Lappalainen are supported by our dedicated Oncology Nurses Enya English, Kristine Sandoey-Holmgaard, and Jade Brindley.
 The service is available for consultations for both urgent and less urgent clinical cases, and we are very happy to discuss cases with referring veterinary surgeons by phone or email.
 Please send emails to [email protected].
 We regret we cannot discuss clinical cases with carers until the patient has been referred to us and is formally under our care.

 Our Oncology service will be expanding in Summer 2024 with the addition of two more Oncologists.